Uber Driver Accountants Blog

 Record Keeping for Uber Drivers

-Uber drivers can deduct up to $0.67 per business mile (2024 IRS standard rate), potentially saving $5,000+ annually, but only with proper records.
-IRS Publication 463 states that gig workers claiming ...
+Uber drivers can deduct up to £0.67 per business mile (2024 HMRC standard rate), potentially saving £5,000+ annually, but only with proper records.
+HMRC Publication 463 states that gig workers claiming ...

 Tax Deadlines Every Uber Driver Should Know

-Federal tax deadlines structure your entire year as an Uber driver, with Form 1040 due April 15 and quarterly payments on January 15, April 15, June 15, and September 15.
+Federal tax deadlines structure your entire year as an Uber driver, with the SA100 return due April 15 and quarterly payments on January 15, April 15, June 15, and September 15.
 These deadlines apply uniform...

 Common Tax Mistakes Uber Drivers Make

-The IRS rules in Publication 463 distinguish business use from personal use for rideshare drivers.
-Expenses tied to earning income, like passenger trips, qualify as deductible on Schedule C. Personal ...
+The HMRC rules in Publication 463 distinguish business use from personal use for rideshare drivers.
+Expenses tied to earning income, like passenger trips, qualify as deductible on Self Assessment.
+Personal ...

 What Happens If Uber Drivers Don’t Declare Income?

-Uber drivers classified as independent contractors must report all ride-sharing income on Schedule C of Form 1040, facing 15.3% self-employment tax on net earnings over $400 annually per IRS Publicati...
+Uber drivers classified as independent contractors must report all ride-sharing income on Self Assessment of the SA100 return, facing 15.3% self-employment tax on net earnings over £400 annually per HMRC Publicati...

 How to Reduce Your Uber Driver Tax Bill

-Uber drivers can claim 67¢ per business mile in 2024 using IRS-approved mileage trackers like Stride, Everlance, and TripLog that automatically classify trips and generate IRS-compliant reports.
+Uber drivers can claim 67¢ per business mile in 2024 using HMRC-approved mileage trackers like QuickBooks Self-Employed, Everlance, and TripLog that automatically classify trips and generate HMRC-compliant reports.
 These...

 Self Assessment Checklist for Ride Share Drivers